 It seems to be a practice of days long gone.
 So wandering around antique stores in New Orleans I got to fantasize about their French Catholic roots (and last moments) as I browsed through antique and vintage treasures heavily mixed with Catholic relics.
-I’m usually on the hunt for jadeite, Order of the Eastern Star rings, vintage native American turquoise jewelry, Tutmania-inspired jewelry from the 20s, and things that resemble whatever winds up on my Etsy favorites list.
+I’m usually on the hunt for jadeite, Order of the Eastern Star rings, vintage native American turquoise jewelry, and Tutmania-inspired jewelry from the 20s.

 I am familiar with most of the typical wares that wind up being sold second hand as I have been treasure hunting this way for ages but I like to sniff out the rare and unusual as I get a taste of the local culture.
 Another way I like to get a feel of the local culture is by going to local grocery stores, or Wal-Marts in America, which are great for people watching...but that’s a whole other blog.
 Let’s just say that I find pharmacies and army surplus stores in Europe really neat.
 Did I mention that I took anthropology in college?
 I truly have a deep fascination with people and culture.